Numerical Methods for Ordinary Differential Equations

 Prof. dr. M.B.
 (Martin) van Gijzen is Full Professor in High-Performance Computing at the Delft Institute of Applied Mathematics of the TU Delft in The Netherlands.
 He obtained his PhD degree from the same university in 1994.
 Before returning to the TU Delft in 2004, he hold positions at the Utrecht University and at TNO, both in The Netherlands, and at CERFACS in France.
 His research topics include High Performance Computing, iterative solvers for large scale linear systems and eigenvalue problems, model order reduction, and inverse problems.
 He has worked on many applications, including topology optimisation, MR imaging, numerical modelling of ocean circulation, and acoustic and elastic wave propagation.

-Thea Vuik, VORtech
+Thea Vuik, VORtech, The Netherlands

 Thea Vuik got her PhD from the Numerical Analysis group at Delft University of Technology.
 In addition to her research on troubled-cell indication in DG methods, she assisted in the Numerical Analysis course for several years.
 Currently, she is working at VORtech as a scientific software engineer.